Consolidation 3.0: The golden age of financial consolidation

 - How does the upgrade process work?

 - How do you select the consolidation method for an entity?
 What happens when the ownership rate changes or the consolidation method changes?
+Are ownership rates manually calculated or system-determined?
+Can the method of consolidation be automatically determined using ownership percentages?

-If the vendor is not showing you something, it’s probably because they are hiding some complexity, product limitation or other shortcoming in their product.
+If the vendor is not showing you something, it’s probably because they are hiding some complexity, product limitation, or other shortcoming in their product.

+Organizations can no longer hold off on modernizing and automating their consolidation process.
 Both consolidation 2.0 and consolidation 3.0 solutions will help customers improve their processes, but only the latter will provide organizations with what they need to address the challenges of today.